Sparse Autoencoders are Capable LLM Jailbreak Mitigators: Conclusion

 \section{Conclusion}

 We show that {sparse autoencoders enable effective jailbreak mitigation via inference-time activation steering}.
 Our context-conditioned feature selection method (\saeours{}) identifies SAE features whose activations change when a harmful request is embedded in a jailbreak context, enabling targeted interventions in sparse feature space using only paired prompts and not requiring generated responses to harmful prompts.
-Across all four evaluated models, \saeours{} outperforms dense activation-steering baselines and achieves superior safety–utility tradeoffs, especially on out-of-distribution jailbreak attacks.
+Across all four evaluated models, \saeours{} outperforms dense activation-steering baselines and achieves superior safety–utility tradeoffs.
+The selected features generalize consistently: calibrated on just five wrapper attacks, they transfer to held-out wrapper and re-writer attacks as well as to the adaptive PAIR attack, where \saeours{} maintains a substantially better safety--utility tradeoff than dense-space steering.

-We further find that efficacy is highly sensitive to inference-time parameterization: effective mitigation emerges only when steering tens–hundreds of selected features, and varying feature count against steering strength provides more granular access to the safety–utility tradeoff space.

 Our ablations show that both components of \saeours{}--{token-level context conditioning} and {statistical feature selection}--are necessary for achieving favorable tradeoffs.
 Removing either causes substantial utility loss.
 Moreover, applying the same context-conditioning idea to dense activation steering does not improve safety, whereas in SAE space it enables effective feature selection from a small set of matched tokens.